francopestilli/francopestilli/README.md

 # Franco Pestilli 🌱

 #### Associate Professor at The University of Texas at Austin.

-I am interested in Psychology, Neuroscience and Data Science.
+I am interested in Psychology, Neuroscience, Computer Science, Informatics, Data sharing and Data Science.
 I work in a University because I believe in science and education.
 I like to think that by teaching young minds how to think critically and how to use cutting edge tools, like coding, we can make the world a better place.
 It is not a simple task, but I believe we can.

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=francopestilli&show_icons=true&hide_border=true)